How Did This A/C Training School Start?

 Chris Walters started this school because none existed that met his technician needs for his air conditioning company.
 After years of training other school graduates only to have to train them almost everything, he decided to do something about it.
 Starting the school solved his technician problem and opened the door for other contractors to hire from.
 Now he exclusively spends his time developing and improving the training to keep it cutting edge and always relevant to what is breaking today.

 Learn more about Chirs Walters’ background by viewing the Meet Our Staff page.

 How Long is The Course?

-This course is 250 clock hours long.
-This is accomplished from 9:00 am to 1:00 pm, or 5:30 -9:30 pm, Monday through Thursday, with no classes on Fridays.
-It will take 14 weeks to complete the 16 subjects.
-There are 3 courses offered per year; Spring class beginning in January, Summer class beginning in May, and Fall class beginning in September.
+This course will take 14 weeks to complete 16 subjects.
+This is accomplished from 9:00 am to 1:00 pm, or 5:30 -9:30 pm, Monday through Thursday–no classes on Fridays.
+There are three courses offered per year; Spring class beginning in January, Summer class beginning in May, and Fall class beginning in September.

 What is The Main Teaching Method?

-“Hands on, Hands on, Hands on” is the short but important answer.
-Mr. Walters has seen many technicians over his 30 yr career that did not get enough hands on training or teaching.
+Hands-on is the short but important answer.
+Mr. Walters, the school’s Director, has seen many technicians over his 30-year career that did not get enough hands-on training or teaching.
 Many of these students came with certificates and made excellent grades.
-These same Technicians had never touched some of the most basic components and instead spent most of the time in classrooms.
+These same technicians had never touched some of the most basic components and instead spent most of the time in classrooms.
 Our facility is one big shop setting.
 You sit at workbenches and use tools every day.
 There will be lecture and class instructions, but almost all of it is followed by practical examples.

 What are The Class Sizes?

-The facility and the course was designed to teach a small teacher to student ratio.
+The facility and the course were designed to teach a small teacher to student ratio.
 Class sizes will not exceed 18 students.

 What Can I Expect To Learn?